KarthikGowdaMS/KarthikGowdaMS/README.md

 🧠 **Interests:** Machine Learning, Gen AI

-💬 Ask me about JavaScript, Nodejs, Express
+💬 Ask me about JavaScript, Node.js, Express.js

 I have worked in the MERN stack to build various apps on the web and have also collaborated with my team in building innovative apps together.
 <br>